-The domestic equity benchmarks are trading with modest gains in the early trade on buying demand in index pivotals.
-Positive Asian stocks boosted the investors sentiment.
-The Nifty traded above the 17,850 mark.
-All the sectoral indices on the NSE were in the green with metal, bank and FMCG stocks gaining the most.
+The key equity indices are trading with modest gains in the early trade on buying demand in index pivotals.
+Positive Asian stocks boosted the sentiment.
+The Nifty traded above the 17,460 mark.
+IT, metal and healthcare shares were in demand while realty, PSU bank and FMCG stocks corrected.

 Stocks in Spotlight: